Fedora's Darktable will use Rawspeed as static library

 In particular I appreciated the reply of Matthew Miller, the Fedora Project Leader: https://lists.fedoraproject.org/pipermail/packaging/2015-July/010821.html

-#9 Updated by Germano Massullo almost 3 years ago
+#9 Updated by Germano Massullo about 3 years ago

 Discussion is going on here with partecipation also of some Darktable developers